 The Opening Ceremony of the New Institute.

 On Monday 4th March 1907 the New Institute at Brynmawr was officially opened.
 The opening ceremony took place at 4.00pm.
-At a large gathering outside the New Institute , the Architect Mr Bates handed an engraved gilt key to Mr S. H. Cowper-Coles J.P., of Penmaith, Crickhowell, the Agent to his Grace the Duke of Beaufort with which he opened the door and declared the building open.
+At a large gathering outside the new institute, the architect Mr F. R. Bates handed an engraved gilt key to Mr S. H. Cowper-Coles J.P., of Penmaith, Crickhowell, the agent to his Grace the Duke of Beaufort with which he opened the door and declared the building open.
 He was accompanied by the following – Mrs Cowper-Coles; Col T. G. Powell; Mr Llewellyn Thomas (Hon Sec to the Building Committee) Rev D. Griffiths; Rev Crwys Williams C.C.; Father O’Keefe; Mr D. Thomas; Mr H. J. Evans; Mr O. Williams; Mr W. H. Hughes; Alderman A. E. Evans; Mr Watkins J.P.
 (Councillor); Mr W. P. Taylor; Cap A. E. Webb; Mr & Mrs HT.
 Hughes; Mrs Howe; Miss Jenkins of Abergavenny; Messrs J. Bloor; Mr T. L. Williams B.A.; Mr S. H. Padwick (Treasurer); Mr F. R. Bates; Mr J. Jenkins; Mr A. J. Markhall; Mr S. J. Roderick; Mr B. S. Evans; Mr E. Swailes; Mr E. Williams; Mr W. Evans; Dr Minehan; Dr Jones and Superintendent Hand and others:

-In October 1908 Mr S. H. Cowper-Coles, Agent to His Grace the Duke of Beaufort informed Mr Llewellyn Thomas that the Governing Body of “All Souls” Oxford had given him permission to send 2,000 volumes from the library of the late Alderman J. A. Doyle J.P., to the Carnegie Library at Brynmawr.
+In October 1908 Mr S. H. Cowper-Coles, Agent to His Grace the Duke of Beaufort informed Mr Llewellyn Thomas that the governing body of “All Souls” Oxford had given him permission to send 2,000 volumes from the library of the late Alderman J. A. Doyle J.P., to the Carnegie Library at Brynmawr.

-In December 1913 the “Carnegie Free Library Committee” members were as follows – Alderman W. Roberts; Mr G. Morgan; Mr J. Bloor; Mr F. Bailey; Mr R. Jones; Mr T. Jones; Mr T. J. Jones; Mr D. Owen; Mr E. Williams; Mr T. L. Evans; Mr R. Evans; Mr T. M. Jenkins; Mr J. Stephens; Mr E. Swailes; Rev Crwys Williams; Mr E. Griffiths and Rev H. J. Evans: The Committee met every month and in this month they showed the balance sheets which stated thy had £111 11s 4d, after meeting their liabilities they had left £8 18s 11d in hand.
-The Magazines and Newspaper Rooms were well patronized with figures showing that 150 people attended daily.
+In December 1913 the Carnegie Free Library Committee members were as follows – Alderman W. Roberts; Mr G. Morgan; Mr J. Bloor; Mr F. Bailey; Mr R. Jones; Mr T. Jones; Mr T. J. Jones; Mr D. Owen; Mr E. Williams; Mr T. L. Evans; Mr R. Evans; Mr T. M. Jenkins; Mr J. Stephens; Mr E. Swailes; Rev Crwys Williams; Mr E. Griffiths and Rev H. J. Evans: The committee met every month and in this month they showed the balance sheets which stated thy had £111.
+11s.
+4d. after meeting their liabilities they had left £8.
+18s.
+11d. in hand.
+The magazines and newspaper rooms were well patronised with figures showing that 150 people attended daily.

-In 1915 Mr Daniel Gwylym was the Librarian.
+In 1915 Mr Daniel Gwylym was the librarian.

-The building is still open and has Snooker tables, it also houses the Brynmawr Museum.
+The building is still open and has snooker tables, it also houses the Brynmawr Museum.

 (More information to come).

-Notes of Interest – Mr Andrew Carnegie sold his company to J. P. Morgan for $480,000,000 at this point Mr Andrew Carnegie was the richest person in America.
-After the sale he devoted his time to Philanthropy, he set up funds and gave away vast swathes of his fortune to help people and organisations who were less well off.
+In 1901 Mr Andrew Carnegie sold his company to Messrs J. P. Morgan for $480,000,000 (four hundred and eighty million dollars) at this point Mr Andrew Carnegie was the richest person in America.
+After the sale he devoted his time to philanthropy, he set up funds and gave away vast swathes of his fortune to help people and organisations who were less well off.

-In December 1899 Mr Carnegie gave his home town of Dunfermline £20,000 to erect a Gymnasium and Baths.
-Many more towns benefited from his benevolence, between 1899 and 1910 in chronological order he funded Libraries in Ruthergien, Dalton-in Furness, Eastbourne, Sterchley, Hammersmith, Scunthorpe, Branksome, Mosley & Kingsheath, Eastham, Toxteth, he funded 3 Libraries in Belfast and Deptford, Kings Lynn and many others in places like Bideford, Dover, Brecon, Salisbury, Kettering, Keighley, Islington, Wakefield, Middlesbourgh, Bolton and Coventry in December 1910.
-The money given for each Library varied as to each costs, the monetary gifts were between £1,000 and £18,000.
+In December 1899 Mr Carnegie gave his home town of Dunfermline £20,000 to erect a gymnasium and baths.
+Many more towns benefited from his benevolence and between the years of 1899 and 1910 in chronological order he funded Free Libraries in Ruthergien, Dalton-in Furness, Eastbourne, Sterchley, Hammersmith, Scunthorpe, Branksome, Mosley & Kingsheath, Eastham, Toxteth, he funded 3 Free Libraries in Belfast and Deptford, Kings Lynn and many others in places like Bideford, Dover, Brecon, Salisbury, Kettering, Keighley, Islington, Wakefield, Middlesbourgh, Bolton and Coventry in December 1910.
+The money given for each library varied as to each costs, the monetary gifts were between £1,000 and £18,000.

 In June 1905 Closeley, Staffordshire was offered £3,500 but refused the terms and conditions as it was deemed too costly for the tax payers to burden.
 In August 1902 the Mayor of Peterborough applied for funding for a Free Library but was refused on grounds that the area was too affluent to receive aid.

 In addition to the Free Library Fund the Carnegie Foundation also set up a fund for Bravery.
 It was called the Carnegie Hero Fund.
-The recipient would be awarded a Medal 3″ inches in diameter and a monetary gift, a one-off or an Annuity to a dependent spouse.
+The recipient would be awarded a medal 3″ inches in diameter and a monetary gift, a one-off or an annuity to a dependent spouse.

 In January 1935 Mrs J. Cordey the widow of the late Mr John George Cordey a recipient of the Carnegie Hero Fund, of Llanarth Street, Newbridge was given financial aid after the death of her husband.

 Apart from the Free Library Fund and the Hero Fund, Mr Carnegie was most generous in other projects where he thought his money would help.
-In February 1907 he gave a contribution for the Organ at St Pauls Church, Cwmtillery and also helped with the cost of an Organ at the Wesleyan Church, Abertillery.
+In February 1907 he gave a contribution for the organ at St Pauls Church, Cwmtillery and also helped with the cost of an organ at the Wesleyan Church, Abertillery.